fazo96/ipfs-boards/README.md

 An administration can personalize almost everything in how content is viewed, what content is allowed (acting a filter), whitelists, blacklists, eventually even the CSS or Layout of the front page, post tags and a lot more.

 `admin` is the administrator of the repo.
 He decides the rules.
-He can name moderators and their modifications will be merged with his boards' profile by his Admin Node.

 You (the user) will be able to choose a main _administration_ for a board and then also include content from other administrations.